thunderbird/webext-support/scripts/preferences/README.md

 ### preferences.getPref(aName, [aFallback]);

 Gets the value for preference `aName`.
 Returns the default value if no user value has been defined.
-If not even a default value has been set, `aFallback` or `null` is returned.
+If not even a default value has been set, the value of the optional parameter `aFallback`  is returned (or `null`).

 ### preferences.setPref(aName, aValue);